Designing a baby room with a sloping ceiling

 Our conclusion

-Make targeted use of the sloping roof to create a unique and cosy environment in which your little one can feel comfortable and develop optimally.
+Use the sloping ceilings to create a unique and comfortable environment where your little one can feel at home and develop optimally.